folke/lazy.nvim/README.md

     rtp = {
       reset = true, -- reset the runtime path to $VIMRUNTIME and your config directory
       ---@type string[]
-      paths = {}, -- add any custom paths here that you want to includes in the rtp
+      paths = {}, -- add any custom paths here that you want to append to the rtp
       ---@type string[] list any plugins you want to disable here disabled_plugins = {
         -- "gzip",